ahsanislam007/GenericAdapter/README.md

 ### ViewHolders
 Every `AdapterItem` subclass has a corresponding `ViewHolder`.
 These view holders inherit from a base `ViewHolder` class.

-## CofeStateFlow:
-We've also integrated `CofeStateFlow` which acts as a simple wrapper around `StateFlow` to manage UI states more effectively.
-This facilitates easy state updates and ensures that the latest state is always represented in your UI.

 ### MockFirstItemDataSource
 A mock data source simulating a delay using Kotlin's coroutines and then provides a list of mock items.